Bob Ward (American football, born 1933)

 Robert D. Ward (July 4, 1933 – June 28, 2021) was an American football strength and conditioning coach in the National Football League (NFL) for the Dallas Cowboys.
 He also was the Fullerton College head track and field coach.
 He played college football at Whitworth College.

-Early years
+Early life

 Ward was partially raised in an orphanage as a child.
 He attended Burbank High School where he was all-league in football and track.
 In football, he played quarterback.

 He accepted a football scholarship from Whitworth College.
 As a senior, he was named to the NAIA Little All-American team.
 He also competed in track, in the events of Shot put, Discus throw, Pole Vault and Javelin throw.
 He graduated with a degree in physical education in 1955.
 He earned master's degree at the University of Washington in 1959.

 Coaching career

 College

 Ward coached football and track in high school for six years.
 In 1965, he was hired as the head track coach at Fullerton Junior College.
 He spent 11 years in that role, helping his teams win three straight conference championships and a state championship.
 He also coached rugby for three years, winning the Southern California Championship.

 In 1992, he was inducted into the Whitworth College Athletic Hall of Fame.
 In 2017, he was inducted into the Fullerton College Athletic Hall of Fame.